ASNA/SunFarm/docs/adding-chart-to-page.md

 <br>

-You may have noticed that when reorganizing the data on the [Customer Maintenance]({{ site.rooturl }}/customer-maintenance-enhancement/) Page, we left a distinctive area on the upper-right hand corder of the page, looking something like:
+You may have noticed that when reorganizing the data on the [Customer Maintenance]({{ site.rooturl }}/customer-maintenance-enhancement/) Page, we left a distinctive area on the upper-right hand corner of the page, looking something like:

 ![Space for Chart](/images/page-two-chart-01.png/)